lamini-ai/lamini-examples/ift.md

 ]
 ```

-Now that we have trained the model, let's try this prompt again:
+Suppose we have trained the model with the example above, let's try this prompt again:
 ```
 Tell me about a bear.
 ```